yswhynot/codesign-soft-gripper/README.md

 ## Requirements
 - Python 3.10
-- GPU optional but recommended (tested with CUDA on RTX 3090, 4090)
+- GPU optional but recommended (tested on RTX 3090, 4090)
 - Key Python deps are listed in `requirements.txt` :
   - warp-lang==1.6.1
   - torch>=2.0